 apt-get install ntp

-Set up static routes if necessary
+Set up static routes (optional)

-However, one drawback of using such method is that traffic from the VPC itself cannot directly access a VPN client as the NAT engine prevents such direct contact.
-In order to allow a VPN client to be directly addressable via the VPC, you will need to configure the Access Server to use the routing method instead of NAT.
-Once that is done, the source IP address of packets coming from the VPN clients is kept intact, and direct access from the VPC network to the VPN client subnet is then possible.
-However, because the VPC does not automatically recognize the VPN subnet within the VPN instance, it does not know how to send the return traffic back to the instance.
-To correct this problem, you will need to add a static route in the Google routing table for your VPC so that the return traffic flows properly.
-To learn how to do this see this document on Google VPC routing:
+However, one drawback of this method is that traffic from the VPC itself can’t directly access a VPN client as the NAT engine prevents it.
+To make a VPN client directly addressable via the VPC, configure Access Server with routing instead of NAT.
+When you enable and configure routing, Access Server keeps the source IP address of VPN-client packets intact, and it’s possible to have direct access from the VPC network to the VPN client.
+However, the VPC doesn’t automatically recognize the VPN subnet within the VPN instance, so it doesn’t know how to send the return traffic back to the instance.
+To correct this problem, add a static route in the Google routing table for your VPC so that the return traffic flows properly.
+To learn how to do this, refer to this document on Google VPC routing:

 sudo apt-get update sudo apt-get upgrade